Destiny 2 Improves Quality of Life

 Bungie will finally improve the RNG drop rate of many items found in Destiny giving players a huge Destiny 2 Quality of Life improvement according to Bungie’s Latest This Week at Bungie – 3/28/2019

-If you are like many of us who are trying to complete our Destiny Seals in the game and finding out that the RNG rate does not favor us, here is our change.
+If you are like many of us who are trying to complete our Destiny Seals in the game and finding out that the RNG rate does not favor us, here is our chance.
 Let’s go over the changes that are happening now and in the future.

 This week, the Corrupted is available for Forsaken owners to complete.
 If this is the last checkmark you need for the Dreaming City Seal, make sure you head to The Dreaming City before the weekly reset!